-The most extensive and interesting geothermal area within the National Park is, without doubt, Bumpass Hell, below Lake Helen and reached by a 1 mile trail.
-Wooden boardwalks lead past hot springs, volcanic gas-clouds (fumaroles) and bubbling whitish-gray mud-pots.
+The most extensive and interesting geothermal area within the national park is, without doubt, Bumpass Hell, below Lake Helen and reached by a one mile trail.
+Wooden boardwalks lead past hot springs, volcanic gas-clouds (fumaroles), and bubbling whitish-gray mud-pots.

 Accommodation: Where to Stay near Lassen Volcanic National Park